By Naman Shukla & Jalaj Pandey

 Education is a key factor for women empowerment prosperity, development and welfare.
 The status of women in a complex society like India is not uniform.
 The dynamics of the future call for knowledge leadership.
 India today can boost of a large educated manpower, which is crucial for the socio-economic growth of any nation.
-Education also brings a reduction in inequalities and functions as a means of improving their status within the family.1
+Education also brings a reduction in inequalities and functions as a means of improving their status within the family.

 Key words: – women, empowerment, education, inequality

 Education exposes people to new thoughts and ideas and provides necessary skills hence, to think harmonies development without educating women is impossibility.
 Moreover it is rightly said that to educate the women is to educate the whole family.
 In the modern world, there are no domains of work that women haven’t delved into.
 Words such as chairman and cameraman have been rephrased as chairperson and cameraperson, to accommodate women.
-Many a male dominated work place has crumbled under the power of the woman – her spirit and energy.
-3
+Many a male-dominated workplace has crumbled under the power of the woman – her spirit and energy.

 India is poised to emerge as one of the most developed nations by 2020, more literate, knowledgeable and economically at the forefront.
 No doubt, women will play a vital role in contributing to the country’s development.
 Women power is crucial to the economic growth of any country.
 In India this is yet to meet the requirements despite reforms.
 Little has been achieved in the area of women empowerment, but for this to happen, this sector must experience a chain of reforms.
-Though India could well become one of the largest economies in the world, it is being hindered due to a lack of women’s participation4
+Though India could well become one of the largest economies in the world, it is being hindered due to a lack of women’s participation.

 OBJECTIVE OF RESEARCH

 To find out how education has helped women empowerment in our country.

-HYPOTHESIS OF THE RESEARH
+HYPOTHESIS OF THE RESEARCH

 LIMITATION OF THE RESEARCH